-Pursuant to Government Code Section 14526.4, Caltrans in consultation with the Commission shall prepare a robust Transportation Asset Management Plan to guide selection of projects for the SHOPP.
-The Commission reviews and approves the Transportation Asset Management Plan and adopts targets and performance measures reflecting state transportation goals and objectives.
-The Transportation Asset Management Plan is a strategic and systematic process of operating, maintaining, and upgrading physical assets effectively through their lifecycle by focusing on business and engineering practices for resource allocation and utilization based on well-defined objectives.
-Pursuant to Government Code Section 14526.7(a), Caltrans shall incorporate the performance targets adopted by the Commission pursuant to Government Code Sections 14526.4 and 14526.5.
-On March 26, 2015, the Commission approved four asset classes for the first phase of the Transportation Asset Management Plan that included: pavement, bridge, culverts, and transportation management system elements.
+Pursuant to Government Code Section 14526.4, Caltrans in consultation with the Commission shall prepare a robust Transportation Asset Management Plan (TAMP) to guide selection of projects for the SHOPP.
+Caltrans may prepare the TAMP in phases, the first phase to be implemented with the 2016 SHOPP.
+The complete TAMP is due no later than the 2020 SHOPP.
+The Commission reviews and approves the TAMP and adopts targets and performance measures reflecting state transportation goals and objectives.
+The TAMP is a strategic and systemic process of operating, maintaining, and upgrading physical assets effectively through their lifecycle by focusing on business and engineering practices for resource allocation and utilization based on well-defined objectives.
+Pursuant to Section 14526.7(a), Caltrans shall incorporate the performance targets adopted by the Commission pursuant to Government Code Sections 14526.4 and 14526.5.
+On March 26, 2015, the Commission approved four asset classes for the first phase of the TAMP that included: pavement, bridge, culverts, and Traffic Management System (TMS) elements.

-Notwithstanding the foregoing, SB 1 (Beall, Chapter 5, Statutes of 2017) states the Legislature's intent that Caltrans meet the following preliminary performance outcomes for additional state highway investments by the end of 2027, in accordance with applicable state and federal standards:
+Notwithstanding the foregoing, SB 1 states the Legislature's intent that Caltrans meet the following preliminary performance outcomes for additional state highway investments by the end of 2027, in accordance with applicable state and federal standards:

-- Not less than 98 percent of pavement on the state highway system in good or fair condition. - Not less than 90 percent level of service achieved for maintenance of potholes, spalls, and cracks. - Not less than 90 percent of culverts in good or fair condition. - Not less than 90 percent of the transportation management system units in good condition. - Fix not less than an additional 500 bridges.
+• Not less than 98 percent of pavement on the state highway system in good or fair condition.

+- Not less than 90 percent level of service achieved for maintenance of potholes, spalls, and cracks. - Not less than 90 percent of culverts in good or fair condition. - Not less than 90 percent of the transportation management system units in good condition. - Fix not less than an additional 500 bridges.